o-richard/fit/README.md

 This directory contains operations for parsing files from configured health & wellness apps and storing the input in the database.

 Any new parser should implement `Parser` interface which obtains records to insert to the database.
 The parser is responsible for ensuring that entries are not re-parsed & the process is concurrent-safe.
+The parser should be registered in `ParseFitnessAppRecords` function.

 ##### Samsung Health (samsung.go)